MinghuiChen43/awesome-deep-phenomena/README.md

   - Dan Hendrycks, Thomas Dietterich. *ICLR 2019*
   - Digest: In this paper we establish rigorous benchmarks for image classifier robustness.
 Our first benchmark, ImageNet-C, standardizes and expands the corruption robustness topic, while showing which classifiers are preferable in safety-critical applications.
 Then we propose a new dataset called ImageNet-P which enables researchers to benchmark a classifier's robustness to common perturbations.

+- VC Classes are Adversarially Robustly Learnable, but Only Improperly. [[paper]](https://arxiv.org/abs/1902.04217)
+  - Omar Montasser, Steve Hanneke, Nathan Srebro. *COLT 2019*
+  - Digest: We study the question of learning an adversarially robust predictor.
+We show that any hypothesis class H with finite VC dimension is robustly PAC learnable with an improper learning rule.
+The requirement of being improper is necessary as we exhibit examples of hypothesis classes H with finite VC dimension that are not robustly PAC learnable with any proper learning rule.

+- Certified Adversarial Robustness via Randomized Smoothing. [[paper]](https://arxiv.org/abs/1902.02918) [[code]](https://github.com/locuslab/smoothing)
+  - Jeremy M Cohen, Elan Rosenfeld, J. Zico Kolter. *ICML 2019*
+  - Digest: We show how to turn any classifier that classifies well under Gaussian noise into a new classifier that is certifiably robust to adversarial perturbations under the L-2 norm.
+This "randomized smoothing" technique has been proposed recently in the literature, but existing guarantees are loose.
+We prove a tight robustness guarantee in L-2 norm for smoothing with Gaussian noise.

 - Theoretically Principled Trade-off between Robustness and Accuracy. [[paper]](https://arxiv.org/abs/1901.08573) [[code]](https://github.com/yaodongyu/TRADES)
   - Hongyang Zhang, Yaodong Yu, Jiantao Jiao, Eric P. Xing, Laurent El Ghaoui, Michael I. Jordan. *ICML 2019*
   - Digest: In this work, we decompose the prediction error for adversarial examples (robust error) as the sum of the natural (classification) error and boundary error, and provide a differentiable upper bound using the theory of classification-calibrated loss, which is shown to be the tightest possible upper bound uniform over all probability distributions and measurable predictors.
 Inspired by our theoretical analysis, we also design a new defense method, TRADES, to trade adversarial robustness off against accuracy.

 ### 2018

+- Feature Denoising for Improving Adversarial Robustness. [[paper]](https://arxiv.org/abs/1812.03411) [[code]](https://github.com/facebookresearch/ImageNet-Adversarial-Training)
+  - Cihang Xie, Yuxin Wu, Laurens van der Maaten, Alan Yuille, Kaiming He. *CVPR 2019*
+  - Digest: This study suggests that adversarial perturbations on images lead to noise in the features constructed by these networks.
+Motivated by this observation, we develop new network architectures that increase adversarial robustness by performing feature denoising.
+Specifically, our networks contain blocks that denoise the features using non-local means or other filters; the entire networks are trained end-to-end.

 - ImageNet-trained CNNs are biased towards texture; increasing shape bias improves accuracy and robustness. [[paper]](https://arxiv.org/abs/1811.12231) [[code]](https://github.com/rgeirhos/texture-vs-shape)
   - Robert Geirhos, Patricia Rubisch, Claudio Michaelis, Matthias Bethge, Felix A. Wichmann, Wieland Brendel. *ICLR 2019*